 The most headline-grabbing risks tend to be those of physical and electronic attacks.
-For example, drones could carry explosives into a nuclear power plant or get close enough to internal systems to carry out a cyber attack, affecting the plant’s operation or exfiltrating sensitive data.
-Even with other physical and cyber security measures in place, these are real risks, but that’s not the full scale of the problem for those in charge of Critical Infrastructure Protection (CIP).
+For example, UAVs could carry explosives into a nuclear power plant or get close enough to execute cyber attacks, causing disruptions or even mechanical failures or even stealing sensitive data.

-Protection from the drone threat
+Protection from drone threats

-The system can be used standalone or (for System integrators) integrated as part of a multi-sensor solution alongside countermeasures.
+The system can be used standalone or (for system integrators) integrated as part of a multi-sensor solution alongside countermeasures.

 A network of RFeye Nodes deployed for drone detection can also be used to monitor and geolocate any other signals of interest.
 For example, operators can further minimize RF interference and congestion by optimizing channel assignments for any wireless communications and industrial automation systems in use at the plant.
 An operator can locate RF interference sources both internal and external to the facility.